hoisie/web/Readme.md

+## WAIT

+Due to a work deadline on 8/24/2012 I had to merge some pretty horrible stuff into master.
+I will be fixing it this weekend, just an FYI.
+Monitor the "cleanup" branch to see the work in progress

 # web.go

 web.go is the simplest way to write web applications in the Go programming language.
 It's ideal for writing simple, performant backend web services.

-## WAIT

-Due to a work deadline on 8/24/2012 I had to merge some pretty horrible stuff into master.
-I will be fixing it this weekend, just an FYI.

 ## Overview